BrainSpate Logo

 Step 4: Update WooCommerce on Your Staging Site

-Now comes the crucial step of the process: updating WooCommerce.
-You can use the built-in WordPress update functionality for more granular control over the update process.
-Observe the update process carefully and look for any error messages or unexpected behavior.
+Now comes the crucial step: updating WooCommerce.
+You can use the built-in WordPress update feature for more precise control over the process.
+Monitor the update closely and watch for any error messages or unexpected behavior.

 Remember that staging sites might not always perfectly replicate your live environment.
 Be prepared for minor discrepancies during the update.